0xbitx/DEDSEC_RANSOMWARE_BUILDER/README.md

 DedSec Ransomware automatically sends the victim's unique decryption key, along with Unique ID, IP address, and username to a designated Discord server.
 This feature ensures that you have quick access to their information and decryption key.

 ## RANSOMWARE EXECUTABLE FEATURES
-  * Force max volume
-  * change wallpaper to dedsec ransom note
+  * change wallpaper to dedsec ransom note (automatically change wallpaper to default if all files successfully decrypted)
-  * play music dedsec ransom note
+  * play background music dedsec ransom note (Force in max volume )
-  * pop-up ransom notes window
+  * pop-up ransom note window
   * customable icon
   * customable name
   * customable wallpaper
   * customable music
   * customable exe size default: 20MB
+  * single executable (no need external lib and ransomware exe use for decryption too)
+  * can disable realtime defender
+  * can disable automatic sample submission
+  * can disable tamper protection
   * support 7/8/10/11 windows version